 The Parish of Stratton Audley is a small community of just over 400 people living in some 190 dwellings.

-The village, being located on the old Roman road from Alchester to Towcester, takes its name from Stratone (street), with Audley being added in the 13th century after the Audley family who held the Manor.
+The village, being located near the old Roman road from Alchester to Towcester, takes its name from Stratone (street), with Audley being added in the 13th century after the Audley family who held the Manor.
 Originally a Saxon settlement, the village is mentioned in the Domesday Book.

 Stratton Audley is a pretty village comprising mainly period houses and cottages most of which are in the conservation area.
 The village has an attractive 15th century church where many community events are held, and there is a popular pub and restaurant ‘The Red Lion’.
 Nearby Bicester (about 2.5 miles) provides a full range of shopping, educational and sporting facilities, as well as the world renowned retail outlet Bicester Village.
 There are excellent road connections at Bicester with junction 9 of the M40 and the A34.
 There are two railway stations with Bicester North being five minutes away (London Marylebone 43 mins, Birmingham International 65 mins) and Bicester Village Station (formerly Bicester Town) opening on 26th October with trains to London for the first time and in the other direction, to the new station of Oxford Parkway.